typedb/typedb-docs/0001-typedb/01-start/02-installation.md

 ## After installation

 After the very first installation of TypeDB we recommend using our [Quickstart guide](03-quickstart.md) to set up a database and try different types of queries with [TypeDB Studio](../../02-clients/01-studio.md).
-Alternatively you can use some other [TypeDB Clients](../../02-clients/00-clients.md) to connect to a TypeDB server.
+Alternatively, any other [TypeDB Client](../../02-clients/00-clients.md) can be used to connect to a TypeDB server.